Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 Main job:

-- frame SignWriting as globally used but still fragile infrastructure
+- frame SignWriting as globally used but still supported too informally
 - show why a PI or academic home matters
 - introduce grants, collaboration, and Platform V3 in a balanced way